 Use: Labeled Indications

-Active primary immunization against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and disease caused by Haemophilus influenzae type b in infants and children 6 weeks to 2 years of age; booster immunization (at 12 to 23 months) in infants who previously received a full primary vaccination course of each component of the vaccine
+Active immunization against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, and Haemophilus influenzae type b in infants and children 6 weeks through 4 years of age.

 Severe allergic reaction to any component of vaccine or formulation; encephalopathy of unknown etiology within 1 week following prior vaccination with a pertussis-containing vaccine; progressive neurologic disorders, including infantile spasms, uncontrolled epilepsy, or progressive encephalopathy, until a treatment regimen is established and the condition is stabilized.